harontaiko/expert-machine/readme.md

 - How do I prevent mastitis in my herd?
 - What is the ideal temperature range for dairy cows?
 - What is the recommended vaccination schedule for calves?

+## complex questions
+What are the most effective ways to prevent and control mastitis in dairy cows?
+How do different types of feed and grazing systems affect milk production and cow health?
+What are the economic and environmental impacts of different manure management strategies in dairy farming?
+What is the role of genetics in determining milk yield, composition, and quality in dairy cows?
+How can precision dairy farming technologies, such as automated milking systems and sensors, be used to optimize cow health and milk production?
+What are the best practices for ensuring animal welfare in dairy farming, including housing, handling, and transportation?
+How can dairy farmers effectively manage and mitigate the risk of disease outbreaks, such as foot-and-mouth disease or bovine tuberculosis?
+What are the most effective strategies for reducing greenhouse gas emissions from dairy farming, including methane emissions from enteric fermentation and manure management?
+What are the factors that influence the quality and safety of milk, including milk testing, processing, and storage?
+How can dairy farmers best balance the demands of milk production with the need to conserve and protect natural resources, such as soil, water, and biodiversity?